corridor/sqlalchemy-history/docs/schema.rst

-Continuum Schema
+History Schema
 ================

 Version tables
 --------------

-By default SQLAlchemy-Continuum creates a version table for each versioned entity table.
+By default SQLAlchemy-History creates a version table for each versioned entity table.
 The version tables are suffixed with '_version'.
-So for example if you have two versioned tables 'article' and 'category', SQLAlchemy-Continuum would create two version tables 'article_version' and 'category_version'.
+So for example if you have two versioned tables 'article' and 'category', SQLAlchemy-History would create two version tables 'article_version' and 'category_version'.

 By default the version tables contain these columns: